 Then secure the end of the yard on one end with hot glue.

-Wrap the yard around the wreath.
-Keep the yarn taught as you go to ensure a smooth wrapping.
+Wrap the yarn around the wreath.
+Keep the yarn taut as you go to ensure a smooth wrapping.

 When you reach your 2nd mark, trim the yard and secure the end with more hot glue.